BlerinaMulliqi/homework-1/README.md

 ### 22. Non-closing tags

 Which tags don't have a closing pair (e.g. `<br>`)?
+Tags that don't have a closing pair: </img>, </hr>, </meta> etc

 ### 23. Links

-How do you make a link open in a new window?
+How do you make a link open in a new window? target="_blank"

 ### 24. IFRAME

 What is an IFRAME?
+The <iframe> tag specifies an inline frame

 What are IFRAMEs commonly used for?
+An inline frame is used to embed another document within the current HTML document.

 ## Writing Code